Effort, Friction, and Spending What I Didn't Have

 And with it came spending.

 More than I planned.
 More than I should have.
-I even postponed a couple bills—something I almost never do.
+I even shifted a couple bills around—something I almost never do.
 That part sits heavy with me.
 I don't like trading stability for impulse, even when the impulse is connection.

 The Cost of Saying Yes

-After dropping Eve off, I picked up my cousin, who also needed to go to Walmart.
+After dropping Eve off, I picked up a family member who also needed to go to the store.
 More spending.
 More small decisions adding up faster than I expected.

 Back home, I wrapped gifts—mostly things headed to Eve's house.
 My mother ordered pizza, even though money is tight.
 I didn't have the energy to argue.